hpc/libcircle/HACKING.md

 supervisor node discards the copy of the queue items.
 The entire supervisor-worker scheme should be designed so configurable k-failures can be tolerated.
 This requires a node to support (n - 1) supervisors where n is the number of nodes in the libcircle communicator.
+Supervisors should have the ability to serialize the backup copy of the worker queue to disk, especially in the case where k > 1 (memory will be scarce).